Epersonf/FireQuery/README.md

 cities.where('country', '>', 'Japan').where('region', '==', 'west').where('capital', '==', true);
 cities.where('country', '>', 'Japan').where('region', '==', 'west').where('population', '>', 100000);
 ```
 As you can see, SQL offers a very concise and powerful way to express your query.
 But as they say, ***with great power comes great responsibility***.
-Always be mindful of the underlying data model when using FireSQL.
+Always be mindful of the underlying data model when using FireQuery.

 ## Examples of supported queries: